-Senate Bill 944 also added sections 552.233 through 552.235 of the Government Code.
-As added by Senate Bill 944, subsection 552.233(a) states a current or former officer or employee of a governmental body does not have a personal or property right to public information created or received while acting in an official capacity.
-Subsection 552.233(b) provides that a temporary custodian with possession, custody, or control of public information shall surrender the information to the governmental body no later than the 10th business day after the governmental body requests it from the temporary custodian.
-Furthermore, pursuant to subsection 552.233(c), a temporary custodian's failure to surrender or return the information would be grounds for discliplinary action by the temporary custodian's employer or any other applicable penalties provided by the Act or other law.
+Section 552.233(a) states a current or former officer or employee of a governmental body does not have a personal or property right to public information created or received while acting in an official capacity.
+Section 552.233(b) provides that a temporary custodian with possession, custody, or control of public information shall surrender the information to the governmental body no later than the 10th business day after the governmental body requests it from the temporary custodian.
+Furthermore, pursuant to section 552.233(c), a temporary custodian's failure to surrender or return the information would be grounds for disciplinary action by the temporary custodian's employer or any other applicable penalties provided by the Act or other law.